Law enforcement agency: Private

 Private police are law enforcement bodies that are owned or controlled by non-governmental entities.
 Private police are often utilized in places where public law enforcement is seen as being under-provided.
-For example, the San Francisco Patrol Special Police was formed to increase security in San Francisco during the California gold rush, and protected the homes and businesses of private clients until February 2024.
+For example, the San Francisco Patrol Special Police was formed to increase security in San Francisco during the California gold rush and protected the homes and businesses of private clients until February 2024.

 Railroad police

-In Canada and the United States, many railroad companies have private railroad police.
-Examples include the BNSF Police Department, Canadian National Police Service, Canadian Pacific Kansas City Police Service, Union Pacific Police Department, etc. The Canadian National Police Service and Canadian Pacific Kansas City Police Service operate in both countries while the others operate only in the US.
+In Canada and the United States, many railroad companies have private railroad police, such as the BNSF Police Department, Canadian National Police Service, Canadian Pacific Kansas City Police Service, or Union Pacific Police Department, among others.
+The Canadian National Police Service and Canadian Pacific Kansas City Police Service operate in both countries while the others operate only in the US.

 Regulatory

 Many LEAs are also involved in the monitoring or application of regulations and codes of practice.
 See, for example, Australian Commercial Television Code of Practice, building code, and code enforcement.
 Monitoring of the application of regulations and codes of practice is not normally considered law enforcement.
-However, the consistent non-compliance by a subject with regulations or codes of practice may result in the revocation of a license for the subject to operate, and operating without a licence is typically illegal.
-Also, the failure to apply codes of practice can impact other subjects' safety and life, which can also be illegal.
+However, the consistent non-compliance by a subject with regulations or codes of practice may result in the revocation of a license for the subject to operate.

 Religious

-A LEA can be responsible for enforcing secular law or religious law such as Sharia or Halakha.
+An LEA can be responsible for enforcing secular law or religious law such as Sharia or Halakha.
 The significant majority of LEAs around the world are secular, and their governing bodies separate religious matters from the governance of their subjects.
-Religious law enforcement agencies, such as Saudi Arabia's Mutaween or Iran's Guidance Patrol, exist where full separation of government and religious doctrine has not occurred, and are generally considered police agencies, typically religious police, because their primary responsibility is for social order within their jurisdiction and the relevant social order being highly codified as laws.
+Religious law enforcement agencies, such as Saudi Arabia's Mutaween or Iran's Guidance Patrol, exist where full separation of government and religious doctrine has not occurred and are generally considered police agencies, typically religious police, because their primary responsibility is for social order within their jurisdiction and the relevant social order being enforced with government law.

 Internal affairs

-Often, a LEA will have a specific internal unit to ensure that the LEA is complying with relevant laws such as the U.S. Federal Bureau of Investigation's Office of Professional Responsibility.
-In some countries and regions, specialised or separate LEAs are established to ensure that other LEAs comply with laws and investigate potential violations of laws by law enforcers, like the New South Wales Independent Commission Against Corruption or the Ontario Special Investigations Unit.
+An LEA will often have a specific internal unit, such as the US FBI's Office of Professional Responsibility, to ensure that the LEA is complying with relevant laws.
+In some countries and regions, specialized or separate LEAs, such as the New South Wales Independent Commission Against Corruption or the Ontario Special Investigations Unit, are established to ensure that other LEAs comply with laws and to investigate potential violations of laws by law enforcers.